DeepLabCut/DeepLabCut/docs/ModelZoo.md

 ### To see the list of available models, check out the [Home page](http://modelzoo.deeplabcut.org/).

 **Coming soon:** The DeepLabCut Project Manager GUI will allow you to use the SuperAnimal Models.
 You can run the model and do ``active learning" to improve performance on your data.
-Spefically, we have *new* video adaptation methods to make your tracking extra smooth and robust!
+Specifically, we have *new* video adaptation methods to make your tracking extra smooth and robust!

 ### To see our first preprint on the work, check out [our paper](https://arxiv.org/abs/2203.07436v1):